voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

                 on_dataset_open=True/False,  # default False

                 # Custom icons to use
+                # Can be a URL, a local path in the plugin directory, or the
+                # name of a MUI icon: https://marella.me/material-icons/demo
                 icon="/assets/icon.svg",
                 light_icon="/assets/icon-light.svg",  # light theme only
                 dark_icon="/assets/icon-dark.svg",  # dark theme only